Don’t Skip This Step for Super-Tender Slow Cooker Chicken

 Cooking a whole chicken in the slow cooker almost feels too good to be true.
 It produces a chicken so moist and tender that the meat practically falls off the bone.
-It requires just one ingredient and no more than two minutes of prep (although really more like 30 seconds).
-It's so simple that it feels like there should be a catch.
+It requires just one ingredient and only a couple minutes of prep work.
+It’s so simple that it feels like there should be a catch.

 No, there’s no catch — it’s really that good — but there is one very important thing you need to do before putting the bird into the slow cooker.